Women's football in Argentina: Cultural biases

-Cultural prejudices against soccer as a women's activity are not unique to the country and have been present practically since the sport began.
+Cultural prejudices against football as a women's activity are not unique to the country and have been present practically since the sport began.
 During the Victorian era, when the organization of modern football began in England, the only sporting activities that were considered appropriate for women were those that could be practiced in a skirt and corset, and if possible in private settings.
 Thus, female participation achieved a better acceptance in sports such as tennis, golf, cricket or hockey, but in the case of football, which already attracted great public attention at that time and also required a wide freedom of movement and freedom of movement. especially on the legs, there wasn't much room for tolerance.
 Women's football was involved in controversial issues of the time such as the reform of clothing, sexuality, the concept of women and feminine freedoms.

 Another common argument to disqualify women's football was the possible risks that the practice of this sport could have for the reproductive capacity of women, all this within the framework of a culture that awarded them motherhood as the fulfillment of their lives.
 With the same argument, it was that women's football was banned in 1921 in England and in 1940 in Brazil.